Phil Enock, PhD

 About Me

-Please note that from a legal/regulatory standpoint, I am not licensed, am not a psychotherapist and am not technically offering psychotherapy or treatment of any specific mental health disorders.
-I am not a healthcare provider, can't take health insurance, and insurances would be very unlikely to reimburse for our sessions out-of-network.
-What I do have is 4000+ hours of relevant training over 10 years.
+(Please note that from a legal/regulatory standpoint, I am not licensed, am not a psychotherapist and am not technically offering psychotherapy or treatment of any specific mental health disorders.
+What I do have is 5000+ hours of training over 10 years relevant to supporting you to heal and grow.)

 Contact